morinted/plover_theory/sounds/the-letter-v.md

 * `STORPL`: storm
   * `STOERPL`: stormy

+You are not expected to remember these briefs for the practice material in this book, but you are free to use them, of course.

 As a rule of thumb, if the word contains only the one vowel, you can write it using just `O`.

 ## Shortening Technique: Using OE as "o'e", AE as "a'e"